MT-KS-04/Blog-API-Week1/docs/installation.md

 | `CLOUDINARY_API_SECRET` | Cloudinary API secret |

 > [!warning]
-> Never paste real secrets into public documentation or GitBook — document variable names only.
+> ⚠️ Never paste real secrets into public documentation or GitBook â€” document variable names only.

 **CORS:** allowed origins are configured in source (`config.WHITELIST_ORIGINS`).
 For a new production domain, update the code or refactor to read from environment variables.